Rossing Center at the Open House in Ramle (in cooperation with the Friends of the Open House)

 The Open House is much more than a physical space for actual encounters: its walls embody the very complexity of the Israeli-Arab conflict.
 Originally belonging to the Palestinian Al Khayri family, it was assigned to Jewish immigrants after the family’s expulsion from the city during Israel’s War of Independence.
 The house was subsequently purchased by the Jewish family and is today owned by their daughter, Dalia Eshkenazi Landau.
 In 1967, following the Six Day War, the original owners of the house visited the house and a longstanding dialogue and even friendship ensued.
 Due to the house’s unique history and following decades of interaction between the former and present owners – including substantial and substantive differences in perceptions regarding the conflict – the Jewish owner decided to dedicate the property to the advancement of peace and coexistence and, at the Al Khayri’s request, to strengthening the Palestinian population of Ramle.

-The house became known as the Open House and an NGO was established to organize Jewish-Arab encounters with a focus on working with children and youth through a kindergarten, summer camps and other activities.
+The house became known as the Open House and an NGO (Friends of the Open House) was established to organize Jewish-Arab encounters with a focus on working with children and youth through a kindergarten, summer camps and other activities.
 Today, the pre-schoolers are served by the municipal local education authorities and the summer camps are now held at more spacious premises in Neveh Shalom.
 In 2019, the Open House NGO approached the Rossing Center to take over management of the Open House, and in 2020 the Rossing Center launched its wide-ranging new Open House programming.

 Open House projects